 Awareness happens ALL year.
 For people that want to support our mission, but don't have the time it takes for a larger event like Conquer Chiari Walk Across America, we welcome Individual Fundraising efforts.
-If you are interested in organizing a fundraiser that involves selling tickets, requires insuranc , or signed contracts, please email email@example.com or fill out our Fundraiser Proposal Form to get started.
+If you are interested in organizing a fundraiser that involves selling tickets, requires insurance , or signed contracts, please email firstname.lastname@example.org or fill out our Fundraiser Proposal Form to get started.

 Mightycause is our preferred online fundraising website, click on image to set up a fundraiser today.